This is part of a series of posts on Romans. Click here for the contents page.

 Of all the interpretations put forward above, only the last one does not fit with our analysis of Romans 9-11 from the previous posts in the series.
 This interpretation also has more problems than the others, as explained above.
 It is therefore reasonable to dismiss the last interpretation of these verses, leaving the remaining interpretations as plausible options.

 It would not be reasonable to take the position that the last interpretation is correct and then to use this to force a corresponding understanding of Romans 9-11.
 An important reason for this is that Romans 8 does not address questions such as “how does God decide whom to save?”, “how does someone become a Christian?”, and “why are some saved and not others?”.
 It would therefore be unwise to use three verses from a passage that is not about these questions as a key to understanding chapters 9-11, which directly address these questions in detail.
 It makes more sense to let the chapters that address these questions be our primary source for answering them.
-That is why Romans 9-11 was considered before Romans 8 in this series.
+That is why Romans 9-11 was considered before these verses of Romans 8 in this series.

 This was first published at the Predestination Station, where comments can be made.